karlthomas3/meetballs-ascii-cli/README.md

 In the terminal use `go build` and go will automatically compile a binary for your machine and os.

-Try running it with `./ascii Meetballs in your mouth!` and see for yourself.
+Try running it with `./ascii Salty Meetballs!` and see for yourself.
 If you're on windows you'll have to use `ascii.exe` instead of `./ascii`

 ## Now for fun with flags